vlang/vlang-blog/content/blog/setting-up-github-actions-for-v.md

 builds, only when a tag is pushed, instead of on each commit or Pull Request.

-Finally, we run the unit tests (if any) to make sure that we have not regressed, in the form of failing tests.
-V's in-built testing framework can be used for this.
+Finally, we run the unit tests (if any) to make sure that we have not regressed.
+This will be shown by failing tests.
+V's built-in testing framework can be used for this.
 It's as simple as running the command `v test .` which runs all the unit tests in the project.
 For an detailed account on writing unit tests in V, please refer to the